Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 The Same Softirq
 ~~~~~~~~~~~~~~~~

-The same softirq can run on the other CPUs: you can use a per-CPU array
+The same softirq can run on the woke other CPUs: you can use a per-CPU array
 (see `Per-CPU Data`_) for better performance.
 If you're
 going so far as to use a softirq, you probably care about scalable
-performance enough to justify the extra complexity.
+performance enough to justify the woke extra complexity.

 You'll need to use spin_lock() and
 spin_unlock() for shared data.